emiln/slacker/README.md

           (clojure.string/join " "))))))
 ```

-There are really only three concepts you must familiarize yourself with in this
+There are really only two concepts you must familiarize yourself with in this
 working example:

-### `login!`

-For the `login!` token you should simply create a bot on Slack and use the
-token created in the process.
-Note that several running instances of your bot
-can use the same token if you're trying to minimize the number of bots in your
-channels.

 ### `emit!`